wanderlust-create/artisan_marketplace/README.md

 # Artisan Marketplace

 This project serves as a marketplace for artisans and administrators to manage users and products.
-The platform includes role-based permissions, enabling super admins to manage regular admins and other entities.
+The platform includes role-based permissions, artisan discount management, and a public JSON API.
 Built with Ruby on Rails.

 > **Note**: This is Tamara's first project built with the assistance of AI tools, showcasing her growth as a developer and collaboration with AI.

+---

 ## 📝 Table of Contents